ulric-collaco/paste/readme.md

 # 📝 Pastry

 This project is **inspired by rentry**, a simple and elegant pastebin service.
 It provides a clean interface for creating and sharing text pastes anonymously, with support for both **permanent (passcode-protected)** and **shared guest pastes**.
-Built with React and Supabase, it offers a modern, responsive experience for quick text sharing. 🚀
+Built with React and Neon Database, it offers a modern, responsive experience for quick text sharing. 🚀

 To run the project, first ensure you have **Node.js** installed.
 Then, navigate to the project directory, install dependencies with `npm install`, and start the development server with `npm run dev`.
 The app will be available at `http://localhost:3000`.